ietf/tao/Tao.md

 href="https://www.ietf.org/mailman/listinfo/ietf-announce">IETF announcement
 mailing list</a>.
 This is where all of the meeting information, RFC announcements, and IESG Protocol Actions and Last Calls are posted.
-This list is strongly moderated, and nly the Secretariat and a small number of IETF leaders can approve messages sent to the announcement list, although those messages can come from a variety of people.
+This list is strongly moderated, and only the Secretariat and a small number of IETF leaders can approve messages sent to the announcement list, although those messages can come from a variety of people.